Oreo6700/Auxillium/README.md

 # Project Auxillium

 Here we are trying to make a health wellness platfrom to help people to come out the mental issue by helping them in various ways...
-This platform will help us to connect with the people and the kind of mental issue they are going through and then we can take decisions based on the user input which we will recieve in the format of form from our website  a simple appointment form which user will fill to contact with us.
+This platform will help us to connect with the people and the kind of mental issue and based on that we can take decisions.
+We will recieve the request in the format of form on our website a simple appointment form which user will fill to contact with us.

-So the basic motto is to make a platform where user can enter their detail as well as the people who want to help other can also join this platform.
+So the basic motto is to make a platform where the people who are through some issues as well as the one who want to help other can also join this platform and serve as a helping hand to help people to come out of this difficult time.